HR-CMGT/PRG06-vue-workshop/README.md

 let a = new App()
 ```

 In Vue, we can create a component by extending (*inheriting*) the default Vue class.
 To do that, we need to `import` Vue first.

-A class can have properties and methods. *Note: in regular Javascript, component properties are stored in the `data` object*.
+A class can have properties and methods.

 **app.vue**
 ```